lingesh9777/Cgpa_Calculation/README.md

 - Stores a list of courses in the semester.
 - Provides a method to display all courses and credits for the semester.

 ### 3. Departments

 Represents a department containing multiple Semester objects.
 This class:
 - Stores all semesters in a department.
 - Displays all courses and credits across semesters.

-### 4. Sgpa

-Calculates the SGPA for a single semester.
-This class:
-- Uses a static unordered_map to store grade values.
-- Computes weighted grade points for each course based on user input.

-### 5. Cgpa
+### 4. Cgpa

 Calculates the cumulative GPA by combining SGPAs across multiple semesters.
 This class:
+- Calculates the Semester GPA based on grades entered for each course.
 - Prompts the user to continue calculating for subsequent semesters.
 - Computes the final CGPA based on the total credits and weighted grade points.